 If possible, consider bringing a carry-on bag only to make the process faster.

 Expect to discover roadblocks throughout your journey in Cuba.
 Not everything operates smoothly.
 Sometimes cars will break down, or the power will cut out.
 Handle these situations with a relaxed smile, just as the locals do.

 In terms of answering emails and posting pictures, don’t plan on doing either.
-If you find internet, great!
+If you find access to the internet, great!
 If not, think of your Cuban trip as a digital detox.

 Cuba is a cash economy.
 ATMs are hard to find and American cards will not work in them.
 Arrive in Cuba with enough cash to pay for your entire trip.

 The main ways of getting around Cuba are by bus, taxi, or plane.
 The bus system is well-organized, although it is crowded and not always comfortable.